sandialabs/snl-quest/README.md

 3. Extract the ZIP folder to your desired location (e.g., Desktop).

-4. Install python (3.9.13)
+4. Install Python (3.13.x)

 ## Installing Python
 1. Go to [python.org](https://www.python.org/).
-2. Download a version of Python suitable for your operating system (3.9.x recommended).
+2. Download a current stable version of Python suitable for your operating system (Python 3.13.x recommended).
 3. Follow the installation instructions provided on the website.

 5. Install git